 In addition to the driver instruction on accident prevention regulations (UVV), the legally required safety inspection (UVV examination) is also mandated by accident prevention regulations.

 Safety in the workplace is a key concern for every employer and employee.
-Anyone who manages vehicles in the company therefore cannot avoid the abbreviations UVV and DGUV.
-But what exactly is behind these terms and what role do they play in the vehicle fleet?
-In this blog post, we will give you a comprehensive insight into the UVV, its legal basis, its application in the fleet and the specific obligations for fleet managers and employees.
+For companys with a vehicle fleet, the UVV plays an important role in the day-to-day business.
+But what does UVV mean?
+And what is behind the term DGUV?
+In this blog post, we give you a comprehensive insight into the meaning of UVV, its legal basis and the resulting obligations for fleet managers and employees.

 What is UVV?